-Description Legal Aid Society of San Diego will provide fair housing services to all Carlsbad residents.
+Description Target Date Estimate the number and type of families that will benefit from the proposed Legal Aid Society of San Diego will provide fair housing services to all Carlsbad residents.
 LASSD promotes housing opportunities for all persons regardless of race, religion, sex, family size, familial status, ancestry, national origin, color, or disability.
 LASSD staff will provide direct assistance to those in need in particular during the pandemic when residents are in need of advice and guidance on eviction moratoriums and recent changes to the law.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 145 persons Location Description 216 S. Tremont Street, Oceanside, CA 92054 Planned Activities Funds will be used to provide fair housing services for residents including advocacy, education, and mediation
+6/30/2023 145 persons activities Location Description 216 S. Tremont Street, Oceanside, CA 92054 Planned Activities Funds will be used to provide fair housing services for residents including advocacy, education, and mediation 8 Project Name Community Resource Center Target Area Citywide benefit Goals Supported Prevent and reduce homelessness Needs Addressed Prevent and reduce homelessness Funding \$20,000 Description CRC works to end hunger, homelessness and domestic violence in North County San Diego.
+As a provider of integrative services, CRC's programs include a domestic violence emergency shelter, hotline and prevention/education outreach, a Therapeutic Children's Center, professional counseling, legal advocacy, food and nutrition distribution center, homelessness prevention and rental and housing assistance.
+All of CRC's programs are designed to assist participants to successfully navigate their paths of safety, stability & self-sufficiency.
+Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 20 persons